ankohanse/Open-Vehicle-LibNet/README.md

 # Open-Vehicle-Windows
 Windows App for OVMS

-the project also includes a .Net library to build your own OVMS connected applications
+the project also includes a .Net Standard library to build your own OVMS connected applications